VladislavPergler/food-app/README.md

 # food-app

-Conceptual website made with React.js
+Conceptual website made with React.js and CSS